Skip to Content

 • cloudUrl: URL of the Harmony Cloud (required property)

-• token: Agent Registration access token (required property if username and password aren't defined)
+• token: Agent registration access token (required property if username and password aren't defined)

 Important

-If using agents version 10.83 / 11.21 or later, we recommend using Agent Registration access tokens over encrypted Agent Installer user credentials.
+If using agents version 10.83 / 11.21 or later, we recommend using Agent registration access tokens over encrypted Agent Installer user credentials.
 Agent Registration access tokens do not expire and can be managed in the Management Console at any time.

 • username: Username (without token), and encrypted using the JitterbitUtils application packaged with the default agent installation, as described below (required property if token isn't defined)